 “For all the little details that are hyperlocal, you can’t just go to another information source,” said Taylor.

 Yet the challenges faced by Native stations make it more difficult for them to fill this vital role.
-Some lack access to water, Taylor said, which complicates instituting hand-washing protocols.
-In the Hopi tribal region where Taylor lives, some people have to drive over 90 minutes to a store to buy water, she said.
+The communities they serve lack access to water, Taylor said, which complicates messaging hand-washing protocols over their airwaves.
+In the Hopi tribal region where Taylor lives, some people have to travel over 90 minutes to a store to buy water, she said.

 Tribal stations are also especially vulnerable to underwriters dropping their sponsorships due to the pandemic’s economic impact, Taylor said.
 Tribal areas have only a few businesses to buy underwriting, and they often field requests for charitable causes from others in the community as well.